Bartzi/loans/README.md

 In order to successfully train a model you'll need to following ingredients:
 1. a specific type of object that you want to be localized.
 1. Images that contain this object (you might also take a video of some minutes length and extract each frame).
-1. Some background images on wich the object might appear.
+1. Some background images on which the object might appear.
 1. Some template images of your object from different view points.
 1. The code from this repository.
 1. A decent GPU.
 1. ...
 1. Profit.

-This README will guide you through the process of training a model, using our approach.
+This `README` will guide you through the process of training a model, using our approach.
 We will train a model that can localize a figure skater on a given image and apply the trained model on a test video.
 While going through each step, we will provide further information on each option our scripts provide.

 # Training a model for localizing figure skaters

-In order to successfully train a model for localizing figure skater, we will first need to setup the code of this repository on your computer.
+In order to successfully train a model for localizing figure skaters, we will first need to setup the code of this repository on your computer.
 Second, we will gather some training data.
 We will then use this data to train a model.